soumilkanwal80/Elements-of-Data-Science-MA616-Spring-2021/README.md

 # Elements of Data Science MA616 Spring 2021
- Porject done for course MA616(Spring 2021) at IIT Ropar
+ Project done for course MA616(Spring 2021) at IIT Ropar
+Note: I do not own  the Caravan dataset.
+All rights to use belongs to its original owners